 A SOM is a kind of artificial neuronal net.
-It is usually used to map statistical data from a high-dimensional input space onto a set of reference vectors of a usually lower-dimensional topological space.
+It is usualy used to map statistical data from a high-dimensional input space onto a set of reference vectors of a usually lowerdimensional topological space.
 A major feature of a SOM is topology conservation with respect to the neighborhood of the input set.
 That means that similar input vectors (IV) are mapped to the same reference vector (RV).

 In our system the SOM is used to learn the observed trajectories of people.
 The topology conservation is directly used to generalize these trajectories to motion patterns.
 A subsequent clustering of trajectories is omitted.
-However, it is necessary to make the motion patterns which are inherent in the SOM explicit to be usable for the prediction.
+But, it is necessary to make the motion patterns which are inherent in the SOM explicit to be usable for the prediction.
+The following description of the SOM follows largely the descriptions of [25] and [26].

 A SOM consists of a set of RV sometimes referred to as nodes.
 The RV are ordered in a topological space.
 In general, the alignment is arbitrary.
 We chose a quadratic structure to permit simple visualization and efficient storage in a two-dimensional array.
-The set of RV is depicted by $M = \{m^{ij} | m^{ij} \in \mathbb{R}^d\}{i=1...m_x, j=1...m_y}$, where m_x is the width and m_y the height of the map.
+The set of RV is depicted by $M = \{m^{ij} | m^{ij} \in \mathbb{R}^d\}{i=1...m_x, j=1...m_y}$ , where $m_x$ is the width and $m_y$ the height of the map.
 The dimension d of the RV and IV is equivalent.